Post-Covid recovery of economic activity

 CBA Commentary

-Industrial production fell by 1.6% m/m in May on a seasonally adjusted basis.
-This resulted in a more moderate 1.4% yoy growth, above the annualized decline of 1.1% (which would be the future twelve-month yoy growth if the month-on-month momentum of the last three months is maintained).
-Construction output then fell by 5% yoy.
-Because of this, we observe a more modest 6% y/y growth, above the annualized 6.4% decline.Retail sales excluding autos declined by 0.2% m/m in May on a seasonally adjusted basis, while sales in the core segment (excluding food, fuel and autos) rose by 0.7% m/m on a seasonally adjusted basis.
-This resulted in a more modest 4.9% y/y growth in retail sales, below the annualized growth of 8%.
-Year-over-year growth in core sales moderated to 5.8%, below annualized growth of 12.7%.Services sales (both consumer and business) rose 0.1% m-o-m in May on a seasonally adjusted basis.
-As a result, we are seeing stronger year-on-year growth of 3%, above the annualized growth of 1.1%. \The latest available data show industrial production levels 0.6% above the January-February 2020 pre-Covada level.
-Other sectors show the following differences to the pre-Covada period: 1.8% for retail sales excluding autos (7.2% for its core segment), 7.2% for service sales and -1.6% for construction production.
+Industrial production rose by 0.8% m/m in July on a seasonally adjusted basis.
+This resulted in a more modest 0.1% yoy growth, above the annualized 6.4% decline of the last three months (which would be the future twelve-month yoy growth if the monthly momentum of the last three months were maintained).
+Construction output then rose by 1% m/m.
+As a result, we observe stronger year-on-year growth of 11.3%, below the annualized growth rate of 27%.Retail sales excluding autos fell by 0.3% m-o-m on a seasonally adjusted basis in July, while sales in the core segment (excluding food, fuel and autos) fell by 0.4% m-o-m on a seasonally adjusted basis.
+This resulted in a more modest 3% y/y growth in retail sales, above the annualized decline of 1.8%.
+Year-over-year growth in core sales moderated to 3.9%, above the annualized growth of 1.8%.Services sales (both consumer and business) fell 0.1% m-o-m in July on a seasonally adjusted basis.
+Because of this, we see them growing at a stronger annualised rate of 1.7%, above the annualized decline of 1.7%.

 Source of primary data